jenorish/lazy_find/README.md

 	Simplified the first,last,take methods in ActiveRecord.

-    `Find the first record (or first N records if a parameter is supplied).
+        Find the first record (or first N records if a parameter is supplied).

+        Old Syntax:

+        Person.where(:email => "jenorish@gmail").first

+        New Syntax:

-        Person.where(:email => "jenorish@gmail").first instead we can use Person.first(:email => "jenorish@gmail")
+        Person.first(:email => "jenorish@gmail")

-        # returns the first three objects fetched by SELECT * FROM people WHERE email= 'jenorish@gmail.com'  ORDER BY people.id LIMIT 3`
+        # returns the first three objects fetched by SELECT * FROM people WHERE email= 'jenorish@gmail.com'  ORDER BY people.id LIMIT 3

 ## Development